-After being diagnosed with ALS, he had made the inspired decision to settle in Hawaii, ultimately on the beautiful island of Kauai.
+After being diagnosed with ALS, Ricardo Accorsi and his fiancé Linda Parker made the inspired decision to settle in Hawaii, ultimately on the beautiful island of Kauai.
 I’m an enthusiastic traveler with more and more experiences under my belt, but I hadn’t been there.
 I wanted to go, but not like this.

-Today I’m reflecting on the wonderful people I met there: retreat center proprietor, rental car dealer, nurses, doctors, and volunteers who had heard through the small-town grapevine about my friend, his lovely fiance, and the hard-as-nails situation they were facing together, their way.
+Today I’m reflecting on the wonderful people I met there.
+The long list includes retreat center proprietor, rental car dealer, waitresses, shop owners, nurses, doctors, and volunteers who had heard through the small-town grapevine about Ricardo and Linda and the hard-as-nails situation they were facing together.

 The word kindness doesn’t totally capture my sense of these people.
 The local folks I crossed paths with are wise.
 They have their priorities in order.
 Their hearts are open.
 They take care of each another.

 And when a stranger comes into their midst, they make a new friend.
-I’d heard that my friend had been warmly received despite his increasingly extreme circumstances, that people had rallied around him and his lady with no other goal than to assist them in ways that were no walk in the park.
+I’d heard that Ricardo had been warmly received despite his increasingly extreme circumstances, that people had rallied around him and Linda with no other goal than to assist them in ways that were no walk in the park.
 When I got there, I experienced the same as a lone traveler on a heart mission.

 - Your small kindnesses may in fact be huge.
 Free yourself up to be your best with everyone.
 You may never know the difference you’ve made by some gesture that was effortless for you.